-Phase I of the curriculum consists of three courses (EPOM, HID I and HID II), each of which is further comprised of sequential integrated learning units.
+Phase 1 of the curriculum consists of six courses (EPOM A and B, HID-1 A and B and HID-2 A and B), each of which is further comprised of sequential integrated learning units.
 Phase II largely consists of required clinical clerkship rotations of varying lengths.
-Upon the completion of each course and clerkship, a student's performance and professionalism are reviewed with the purpose of making recommendations for improving student performance during each course and determining if remediation of a course or portion of a course is necessary.
+Upon the completion of each course and clerkship, a student's performance and professionalism are reviewed with the purpose of making recommendations for improving student performance during each course, and determining if remediation of a course or portion of a course is necessary.
 Progress in meeting milestones for the longitudinal Area of Concentration (AOC) course is monitored across all four years by the AOC Director.
 In addition, several times each year, the Committee on Promotion and Graduation convenes scheduled meetings to review the ongoing progress of each student.

-The following general principles guide faculty during consideration of a student's status: A student must successfully complete all of the learning unit or course work of the current year before he or she can be approved for promotion to the next year, except as otherwise specified in these standards.
-In addition, all students must satisfactorily complete EPOM and HID I and HID II before beginning the Clerkships.
-The Medicine, Surgery and Pediatrics clerkships, which are prerequisites to many advanced courses, must be taken during the clerkship year and cannot be deferred to curricular Phase III Post-Clerkship.
+The following general principles guide faculty during consideration of a student's status: A student must successfully complete all of the learning units or course work of the current year before he or she can be approved for promotion to the next year, except as otherwise specified in these standards.
+In addition, all students must satisfactorily complete EPOM A and B. HID-1 A and B and HID-2 A and B before beginning the Clerkships.
+The Medicine, Surgery and Pediatrics clerkships, which are prerequisites to many advanced courses. must be taken during the clerkship year and cannot be deferred to curricular Phase III Post-Clerkship.
 Students must satisfactorily complete all required clerkships prior to beginning the initial Area of Concentration (AOC) Scholarly Project (SP) Block I.

 The Promotion and Graduation (P&G) Committee reviews students' final course performance and academic progress longitudinally across all courses of the curriculum to determine if students may advance to the next course of the curriculum.
-The P&G Committee will identify patterns of poor performance across courses of the curriculum and make decisions regarding global remediation or learning interventions.
+The P&G Committee will identify patterns of poor performance across courses of the curriculum, and make decisions regarding global remediation or learning interventions.
 If the issues regarding a student's performance are sufficiently serious as to potentially result in suspension or dismissal, the P&G committee may recommend to the Senior Associate Dean for Medical Education the appointment of an ad hoc committee to review the student's suitability for the practice of medicine.
 In addition, the P&G Committee will review cumulative student performance to nominate the candidates for graduation to the Dean.